notle1706/aws_notes/CLF-C02.md

   * Multi-Region Access Points - Designed for multi-region access to S3 data
   * Storage Lens - Provides organisation-wide visibility into object storage usage and activity
   * Glacier - Archiving and long-term backup of infrequently accessed data
+  * VPC endpoint - allows connection between instances in a VPC and a service without internet gateway or NAT device.
+It is free of charge to S3.
 * AWS Global Accelerator - Uses AWS global network to optimise routing of traffic to applications, improves availability and performance
 * Amazon EFS - Scalable file storage able to span across different AZ
 * Amazon FSx - Fully managed file storage